RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Fix bug: set GM flag correctly when opening another GM's saved tabletop.
+* Make other GM's saved tabletops use their Google Avatar as their thumbnail in tabletop browser.

 ## Plans/TODO